fengju0213/fengju0213/README.md

 ### 🚀 About Me

-- 🎓 Master's student at **Hunan University**, focusing on **Intelligent Agents / Multi-Agent Systems**.
+- 🎓 Master's student at **Hunan University**, specializing in **Intelligent Agents** and **Multi-Agent Systems**.
-- 🔭 Currently interning at **[CAMEL-AI](https://www.camel-ai.org/)**, contributing to **Multi-Agent System** development.
+- 🔭 Currently interning at **[CAMEL-AI](https://www.camel-ai.org/)**, contributing to the development of **Multi-Agent Systems**.
-- 🏢 Previously interned at **Baidu**, where I worked on **AI Agents and Search Ranking** algorithms.
+- 🏢 Previously interned at **Baidu**, focusing on **AI Agents and Search Ranking** technologies.
-- 🌱 Passionate about LLM orchestration, complex agent interactions, and building robust AI systems.
+- 🌱 Passionate about LLM orchestration, autonomous agents, and building complex AI systems.
-- 💡 Exploring areas like **ReAct, AutoGen, LangGraph**, and their applications.
+- 💡 Actively exploring **ReAct, AutoGen, LangGraph**, and their practical implementations.
-- 💬 Feel free to reach out about Agents, MAS, Python, ML, or potential collaborations!
+- 💬 Happy to connect and discuss Agents, MAS, Python, ML, or collaboration opportunities!

 ---

 ### 🌟 Key Contributions & Focus

-I am actively contributing to the **CAMEL-AI** ecosystem and related projects.
-My main focus includes:
+My current efforts are concentrated on contributing to the **CAMEL-AI** ecosystem and related educational projects:

-- **[camel-ai/camel](https://github.com/camel-ai/camel)**: The core framework for communicative AI agents.
+- **[camel-ai/camel](https://github.com/camel-ai/camel)**: Contributing to the core framework for communicative AI agents.
-- **[camel-ai/owl](https://github.com/camel-ai/owl)**: Development related to ontology-driven agents within the CAMEL ecosystem.
+- **[camel-ai/owl](https://github.com/camel-ai/owl)**: Involved in the development related to ontology-driven agents within the CAMEL platform.
-- **[datawhalechina/camel-agent-tutorial](https://github.com/datawhalechina/camel-agent-tutorial)**: Creating tutorials and examples for the CAMEL agent framework.
+- **[datawhalechina/camel-agent-tutorial](https://github.com/datawhalechina/camel-agent-tutorial)**: Helping create tutorials and examples to facilitate learning the CAMEL agent framework.

-*You can find my specific contributions (PRs, Issues) within these repositories.*
+*Feel free to check out my specific Pull Requests and Issues in these repositories to see my contributions.*

 ---